-RSA Breakfast Club is a weekly opportunity to meet other Fellows and start the day with a purposeful conversation.
+RSA Breakfast Club offers a monthly opportunity to meet other Fellows and start the day with a purposeful conversation.

 Grab a coffee and some breakfast to fuel an informal conversation around the Fellowship table.
-Every week we discuss a different question that contains the energy for social change.
-Come along if you are curious and don't worry about being an expert - the more diverse the voices present, the more constructive and interesting the coversation is!
+Every month we discuss a different question that contains the energy for social change.
+Come along if you are curious and don't worry about being an expert - the more diverse the voices present, the more constructive and interesting the conversation is!

 How it works: the host will introduce the topic in a maximum of ten minutes and set out the question(s) for discussion, before facilitating a conversation around the table.
 After breakfast each member of the group will be invited to commit to take action to develop the conversation and make positive change where they can, within their spheres of influence.

-If there is a question you'd like to bring or a conversation you are itching to start, please get in touch with Alice, Rawthmells Events and Programme Manager, with a short description of your topic as well as some dates that work for you.
+If there is a question you'd like to bring or a conversation you are itching to start, please get in touch with Rawthmells Events and Programme Manager, with a short description of your topic (no more than 160 words).

 Location: Dr Cross Room, Rawthmells Coffeehouse, RSA House, 8 John Adam Street, WC2N 6EZ

 Wednesday 9th October: The value of community mediation

 Could creatively measuring the benefits of community mediation help society value it more?

 Community mediation involves the deployment of trained practitioners who help people in dispute to resolve their differences without external intervention.
 The parties engaged in conflict may be neighbours or may belong to larger residential groups.
 The issues involved can include nuisances such as noise, anti-social behaviour or alleged harassment, teenage-parent conflict within a family, landlord-tenant issues in social housing, or dis-harmony in managed residential communities.